Bennykillua/Getting-started-in-Technical-Writing/Repo-Images/readme.md

-This houses the images used in this repo
+This houses the images and random files used in this repo